Solutions & treatments

 - Choose products with third-party lab testing

-Valerian root: Works through GABA system.
-Veterinary research limited, but many vets recommend based on human studies.
+Valerian root: Works through the GABA system by increasing levels of this calming neurotransmitter.
+Veterinary research is limited, but many UK vets recommend it based on human studies and clinical experience.
 Onset 30-60 minutes.
+Often combined with other herbs for synergistic effects.

-Passionflower: Increases GABA levels.
+Passionflower: Increases GABA levels and prevents breakdown of calming neurotransmitters.
 Good human research but limited canine studies.
+Generally considered safe.

 Expert Tip